InventorB/Encryptor/README.md

 ## Prerequisites

 This project runs on HTML, CSS, and JS files.
-You can open files from the browser, or host on any static web server, like I do with Caddy.
+You can open files from the browser, or host on any static web server, like I do with Caddy or Github Pages.

 ## Usage Guide